 Not all history is written in books.
 Much of Pensacola’s rich history can be taken in with a stroll through downtown looking at various buildings.
 A lot of our history is written in architecture.

 Here are five buildings in Downtown Pensacola with histories that run deeper than the structures are currently being utilized for:

-The T.T.
-Wentworth, Jr. Florida State Museum, 330 S Jefferson St
+The Pensacola Museum of History, 330 S Jefferson St

 This three-story Mediterranean Revival structure was originally constructed as the Pensacola City Hall in 1907 and for nearly 80 years housed Pensacola’s municipal government until a new City Hall was built in 1985.
 The building is now named for Theodore Thomas "Tom" Wentworth, Jr., (1898-1989) a Pensacola businessman who was elected as an Escambia County commissioner and tax collector.
 He was also a noted preservationist, being a charter member of the Pensacola Historic Society.
 His collection turned into a museum that moved into the former City Hall building in 1988.
 A bit of more recent history saw a visit to the Wentworth from Spain’s King Juan Carlos I and Queen Sofía in 2009 when they came to Pensacola to mark Spanish conquistador Tristan de Luna’s 1559 landing here.
 The king addressed a crowd outside the museum from its second story porch.

-The T.T.
-Wentworth Museum is the flagship of a collection of museums in Downtown Pensacola managed by the University of West Florida Historic Trust.
+The Pensacola Museum of History is the flagship of a collection of museums in Downtown Pensacola managed by the University of West Florida Historic Trust.
 The museum features both permanent and changing exhibits.
 One of the permanent exhibits tells the story a tavern known as Trader Jon’s Bar, a piece of downtown architectural history in its own right.